QuineDot/rust-learning/src/dont-hide.md

 This can make it non-obvious that borrowing is going on, and harder to figure out where errors are coming from.
-The above code used to be silently accepted, but there are now a `mismatched_lifetime_syntaxes` lint which fires for the most common troublesome patterns.
+The above code used to be silently accepted, but there are now some lints, like `mismatched_lifetime_syntaxes`, which fire for the most common troublesome patterns.
 To save yourself some headaches, you may even want to make the warning a hard error:

 ```rust,compile_fail
 #![deny(mismatched_lifetime_syntaxes)]